-Edmonton Christmas Market dates: Likely dates: 29th November to 17th December 2023.
+Edmonton Christmas Market dates: 28th November to 15th December 2024 (confirmed).

 Location: Fort Edmonton Park.